hazemoalhalabi-ui/SAGAI/README.md

 A pilot case study is included in the modules:
 - **Nice, France** – A linear urban corridor following the Paillon Valley, characterized by mixed land uses and dense social housing developments in the northern sector.

-SAGAI outputs:
-- `.gpkg` files for analysis
-- Color-coded maps for each scoring task

 ---

 ## 📚 Citation